rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The primary purpose of a payment system is to be an "intermediary store of value".
-This means that anyone that chooses to exchange their assets or services for a currency, can later trade it in for something else of a same, or similar value.
+This means that anyone that chooses to exchange their assets or services for a currency, can later trade it in for something else of the same, or a similar value.
 If a currency cannot keep its value stable over time it will fail to be a good intermediary store of value, thus making it a bad payment system.
 In order to maintain the viability of a currency as a good option for payment, the price thus has to remain stable over time.
 This concept alone eliminates nearly all the new cryptocurrencies as good payment solutions as their price is dependent on daily market fluctuations and investor speculation.

 This raises the question: How do we keep a method of payment solutions truly price stable?
 While this is really a question for economists to answer, in order to create a digital payment solution, we do need some method of stabilizing the currency.
-Stable "value" means that what you can purchase today with a unit of currency is about the same as you can purchase tomorrow with that same unit.
+Stable "value" means that what you can purchase today with a unit of currency is about the same as what you can purchase tomorrow with that same unit.
 However, the "value" of most things is constantly shifting based on what someone is willing to pay for it, and is thus subject to the laws of supply and demand.
-This makes the regulation of the value complex.
+This makes regulating value a complex issue.

-Stablecoins like Tether [@Tether:whitepaper] outsource the problem of defining value to an external system, usually an existing fiat currency.
-The system works by "pegging" the stablecoin against some collateral.
+Stablecoins like Tether [@Tether:whitepaper] outsource the problem of defining value to an external system, usually an existing currency.
+The system works by attaching the stablecoin against some collateral.
 Say a "token" is always directly exchangeable at central exchange $A$ for the US dollar at a 1:1 ratio.
 This will cause the price of the token in the market to follow the price of the dollar.
 If the price of the token in the market dips *below* 1 dollar, anyone